 Be considerate of other people's email addresses.
 When you send a message to several people, put the email addresses in the Bcc:(blind courtesy copy) box.
 This means everyone you send a message to won’t get a list of other recipients' email addresses.
 You can also check out the Washington State Attorney General’s Office on spam, which includes more information on how to protect your email address and file complaints against spammers.

-Spokane Public Library has full-service, hour long Internet terminals available to valid library card holders.
+Spokane Public Library has full-service, 90-minute long Internet terminals available to valid library card holders.
 See the Internet Computer Station FAQ and the Internet Use Policy for more information.
-One hour per day reservations can be made up to a week ahead of time using our self-reservation system.
-Most internet computers also offer a suite of LibreOffice products, including a text editor, slide presentation software, and spreadsheet.
+Reservations can be made up to a week ahead of time using our self-reservation system.
+Most internet computers also offer a suite of Microsoft Office and LibreOffice products, including a text editor, slide presentation software, and spreadsheet.
 The smaller branches have a 15-minute, first-come, first-served Internet terminal for those without valid cards.
 All Spokane Public Libraries have wireless Internet access for those with wireless adapters on their own equipment.

 For those who want to store a list of their favorite web addresses online, there is a large list of web bookmark managers.
 Most of these are free to use, but you will need to sign up to get a user name and password.